 Sold in the US as the Scion FR-S, the Toyota GT86 is fast becoming a favourite of car modders as well as the motoring press, and these spectacular cars from Daniel Song (above), Chris Basselgia and John Toca show exactly what can be achieved if you want to take the bespoke route.

-First up is Chris Basselgia’s ‘Minty FReSh’ model.
-There’s no doubt that the mint green paintwork and extremely low stance make it stand out, but the supercharger under the bonnet, the vintage-style interior and high-end soundsystem give it power and head-turning ability too.
+First up is Chris Basselgia’s ‘Minty FReSh’ tuned Scion FR-S. There’s no doubt that the mint green paintwork and extremely low stance make it stand out, but the supercharger under the bonnet, the vintage-style interior and high-end sound system give it power and head-turning ability too.

 The powertrain modifications of Daniel Song’s race car-inspired FR-S are still to be announced, but the car goes without an audio set-up, and instead goes for a gutted, performance-oriented look inside.
 The exterior is covered in a carbon fiber wrap, and was fitted with a custom wide bodykit and large rear spoiler to finish off the track-ready look.

-You can find out more about the three finalists in these videos, or read more on the Scion Blog.
+You can find out more about the three finalists in these videos.